 10）Relationship with Largest Shareholder, INCJ

 As a result of the allocation of common stock to the former Innovation Network Corporation of Japan and others by way of third-party allotment on September 30, 2013, the former Innovation Network Corporation of Japan now holds a majority share of voting rights held in association with Renesas Electronics’ share.
-From June 2017 onward, former Innovation Network Corporation of Japan has been gradually divesting itself of its holdings of common stock in the Company, but as of the issue date of this report it still controls more than one-third of voting rights held in association with Renesas stock.
-The former Innovation Network Corporation of Japan underwent restructuring, and as of September 21, 2018, formed a separate subsidiary entity.
-Through this, all shares owned by the former Innovation Network Corporation of Japan was passed on to the new subsidiary, INCJ, Ltd. Thus, the business operations of the Group are potentially subject to a substantial influence through the exercise by INCJ of its voting rights at General Meetings of Shareholders.
+From June 2017 onward, the former Innovation Network Corporation of Japan gradually divested itself of its holdings of common stock in the Company, and as of September 21, 2018, formed a separate subsidiary entity.
+As a result of this restructuring, all shares owned by the former Innovation Network Corporation of Japan were passed on to the new subsidiary, INCJ, Ltd., which is presently the largest shareholder in the Company.
+Thus, the business operations of the Group are potentially subject to a substantial influence through the exercise by INCJ of its voting rights at General Meetings of Shareholders.
 In addition, should INCJ at some future date sell all or part of Renesas Electronics’ share which is currently held for investment purpose, this could potentially have a substantial effect on the market value of Renesas Electronics’ share, depending on factors such as the market climate at the time of the sale.

 11）Rapid Technological Evolutions and Other Issues

 The semiconductor market in which the Group does business is characterized by rapid technological changes and rapid evolution of technological standards.
 Therefore, if the Group is not able to carry out appropriate research and development, the Group’s businesses, performance, and financial condition may all be adversely affected by product obsolescence and the appearance of competing products.